-There is a woman I used to follow on Instagram named Daisy Lea (@daisylee1).
+There is a woman I follow on Instagram named Daisy Lea (@daisylee1).
 She is a Playboy Playmate.
 Unlike many men on IG, I don’t comment lewd crap on people’s photos and videos, even if some of the models ask for it.
 For me, it’s really a matter of personal ethic and principle.
 Sure, I could feel hot and horny on the inside, but I’ll keep those thoughts to myself unless the person I have feelings for asks for them specifically.

 Anyway, in her latest post, she made this comment:

 “Should men have a curfew ???? so women can go out at night & not feel scared for their life? ????Men commit 96% of murders & 99% of rapes after all.. #GenderBasedViolenceAwareness”

 What’s annoying about that, is that those in support of that statement is reading the statistic incorrectly.
 For example, one of her followers Cybergcw, made the following sarcastic remark:

 “Come on Daisy, 1% of us aren’t bad ???? why should WE take accountability?!
 Jeez!”

 Because that 1% you cited isn’t based on the total male population of the planet.
 It’s based on the total homicides from 2009 to 2012, which came out to be 436,621 homicides.
 That statistic is based solely on the 436,621 homicides, which 96% of them were committed by men.
 So why should the rest of us, whom have absolutely nothing to do with these crimes be held accountable for what those criminals did?